nephio-project/porch/docs/tutorials/starting-with-porch/README.md

 ## Creating a blueprint in Porch

+### Blueprint with no Kpt pipelines

 Create a new package in our `management` repo using the sample `network-function` package provided.
+This network function kpt package is a demo Kpt package that installs [nginx](https://github.com/nginx).

 ```
 porchctl -n porch-demo rpkg init network-function --repository=management --workspace=v1